CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Use Case 01/Usecase01.md

 - To learn best practices for entity mapping, relationship definition, and data transformation.

+  > [!alert]Important Note: If you encounter a "SKU is not enough" error in this usecase, please stop any currently running kernel or refresh the page, then wait for 2 minutes before trying again.
+This allows the system to reset and may help resolve the issue.

 ## Exercise 1: Create a Microsoft Fabric workspace

 ### Task 1: Sign in to Power BI account